-The XTAL bit in the RCC register (see page 75) describes the available crystal choices and default programming values.
+page 70 on page ? describes the available crystal choices and default programming values.

 Software configures the RCC register XTAL field with the crystal number.
 If the PLL is used in the design, the XTAL field value is internally translated to the PLL settings.